Melanoma drug side effects on eyes revealed in new study

 Summary

-This study looked at 30 people with melanoma who were taking BRAF/MEK inhibitor drugs.
-The goal was to see how often these drugs cause retinal changes (MEKAR) and what those changes look like.
-Participants had regular eye exams before, during, and after treatment to track any vision problems.
+This study examined 30 people with melanoma who were taking BRAF/MEK inhibitor drugs to see how often these drugs cause retinal changes (MEKAR) and what those changes look like.
+Participants had regular eye exams before, during, and after treatment.
+The goal was to better understand and track these eye side effects.

 Get updates